ofiwg/libfabric/man/fi_endpoint.3.md

 *FI_INJECT_COMPLETE*
 : Indicates that a completion should be generated when the source buffer(s) may be reused.
-FI_INJECT_COMPLETE allows for the provider to complete an operation after all source data has been cached, and while the operation may still be in the process of being transmitted.
+A completion guarantees that the buffers will not be read from again and the application may reclaim them.
+No other guarantees are made with respect to the state of the operation.

 *FI_TRANSMIT_COMPLETE*
+: Indicates that a completion should be generated when the transmit operation has completed relative to the local provider.
+The exact behavior is dependent on the endpoint type.

+  For reliable endpoints:

+  Indicates that a completion should be generated when the operation has been delivered to the peer endpoint.
+A completion guarantees that the operation is no longer dependent on the fabric or local resources.
+The state of the operation at the peer endpoint is not defined.

+  For unreliable endpoints:

-: Indicates that a completion should not be generated until an operation has been successfully transmitted and is no longer being tracked by the provider.
-For reliable endpoints, this flag generally indicates that an operation will not complete until it has been accepted into the fabric and acknowledged by a remote service.
+  Indicates that a completion should be generated when the operation has been delivered to the fabric.
+A completion guarantees that the operation is no longer dependent on local resources.
+The state of the operation within the fabric is not defined.
-  For unreliable endpoints, this flag indicates that an operation will not complete until it has been successfully delivered into the fabric.
-For example, the corresponding message has been placed on the wire.
-FI_TRANSMIT_COMPLETE is the default completion model for all endpoints.

-  Note that when set, if the target endpoint experiences an error receiving the transferred data, that error will often be reported back to the initiator of the request.
-This includes errors which may not normally be reported to the initiator, such as remote buffer overruns.

-*FI_COMMIT_COMPLETE*
+*FI_DELIVERY_COMPLETE*
-: Indicates that a completion should not be generated until an operation has successfully been processed at the target, with the data placed into the specified destination buffer.
+: Indicates that a completion should not be generated until an operation has been processed by the destination endpoint(s).
+A completion guarantees that the result of the operation is available.

+  This completion mode applies only to reliable endpoints.
+For operations that return data to the initiator, such as RMA read or atomic-fetch, the source endpoint is also considered a destination endpoint.
+This is the default completion mode for such operations.

 # NOTES